tenzir/tenzir/changelog/unreleased/changes/2689--load-all-plugins-by-default.md

-If no "plugins" configuration key is defined in the configuration file or launch parameter, VAST will by default load all plugins now.
+Launching VAST with no `vast.plugins` configuration key will by default make it load all plugins now.
 This can be circumvented by specifying a "plugins" configuration key with no values.